tydingsl/csci-201.github.io/src/chapters15and19UsingConditionals.md

 In contrast, a PL that short circuits will evaluate the expression `points_possible > 0`, which is false in our scenario.
 It will not evaluate the second expression; it doesn't need to because the overall result must be false.
 As a result, no division by zero is attempted, and the `else` block is executed.

 A few PLs have multiple versions of `AND` and `OR` operators, with some that short circuit and some that do not.
-GameMaker Studio allows you to choose which behavior you want with a global game setting.